CoraHoerstmann/AtlanticMicrobiome/README.md

 Contributor: Cora Hoerstmann cora.hoerstmann@awi.de

 This is the github repository along our manuscript **"High-resolution oceanographic and microbial diversity analyses within trophic groups reveal new provincialism across the Atlantic Ocean"**

-Cora Hörstmann 1) 2), Pier Luigi Buttigieg 3), Uwe John 1) 4), Eric Raes 5), Dieter Wolf-Gladrow 1), Anya M. Waite 6)
+Cora Hörstmann, Pier Luigi Buttigieg, Uwe John, Eric Raes, Dieter Wolf-Gladrow, Anya M. Waite

-1Alfred Wegener Institute Helmholtz Center for Polar and Marine Science, Bremerhaven, Germany 2Department of Life Sciences and Chemistry, Jacobs University gGmbH, Bremen, Germany 3Helmholtz Metadata Collaboration, GEOMAR, Kiel, Germany 4Helmholtz Institute for Functional Marine Biodiversity, Oldenburg, Germany 5CSIRO Oceans and Atmosphere, Hobart, Tasmania, Australia 6Ocean Frontier Institute and Department of Oceanography, Dalhousie University, Halifax, NS, Canada

 Complete analysis is summarised in the RNotebook and html and as supplementary material to our submission.

+#### Data availability:

+Chlorophyll a (chl a) data was derived from (https://doi.org/10.1594/PANGAEA.913514).
+Dissolved inorganic nutrients, Particulate organic matter and primary productivity measurements are publicly archived (https://doi.org/10.1594/PANGAEA.926458, https://doi.org/10.1594/PANGAEA.926460, and https://doi.org/10.1594/PANGAEA.926462, respectively).
+Sequence data for this study have been deposited in the European Nucleotide Archive (ENA) at EMBL-EBI under accession number PRJEB42499 (https://www.ebi.ac.uk/ena/browser/text-search?query=PRJEB42499), using the data brokerage service of the German Federation for Biological Data (GFBio, (63)), in compliance with the Minimal Information about any (X) Sequence (MIxS) standard (64).

-Subfolders contain:
+#### Subfolders contain: